Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Our Basildon Electricians install new sockets and upgrade existing ones.

-A range of materials and styles are available in traditional plastic, metal, stainless steel and wood even, so you can match your new faceplates to your doors, skirting boards and any other wood features in the room.
+Many materials and styles are available in traditional plastic, metal, stainless steel and wood, so you can match your new faceplates to your doors, skirting boards and any other wood features in the room.

-Faceplates screw into back boxes which makes the whole unit safe and protects you from electric shock.
+Faceplates screw into back boxes making the whole unit safe and protecting you from electric shock.
 Faceplates must be securely screwed into the backbox with two screws.

 Backboxes are usually fitted inside the walls but can also be fitted on walls, which is the cheapest and easiest way when new socket points are needed.

-Otherwise, the walls have to be ‘chased out’ so the wires and back box fit inside, the wall then needs filling, replastering and redecorating.
+Otherwise, the walls must be ‘chased out’ so the wires and back box fits inside.
+The wall then needs filling, replastering and redecorating.

 Outdoor Sockets are a must-have for those with a garden who use outdoor electrical appliances such as lawnmowers and jet washers.

-Furthermore, extensions leads have the annoying tendency to pull out of the socket, eliminate this age-old problem’ with outdoor outlets.
+Furthermore, extension leads have the annoying tendency to pull out of the socket, eliminating this age-old problem’ with outdoor outlets.

-The built-in plastic covers protect the socket from the elements of the sprung cover.
+The built-in plastic covers protect the socket from the elements.
 They hold plugs in place also.

 Sockets in your home are powered by the ring main (ring circuit’s the correct term, but most people use the term ring main) A ring of twin and earth cables.